 How was it I had forgotten how life-giving it is to send Beautiful Things to others?

-  How was it I had forgotten that part of the thrill is having to set foot inside my local post office to have familiar and friendly postal workers (like my favorite who kept her Brooklyn accent when she moved to Ohio) weigh and ship my packages?
+How was it I had forgotten that part of the thrill is setting foot inside my local post office to have familiar and friendly postal workers weigh and ship my packages?

 I had forgotten, but now I remember.

 And now that I remember, I don’t want to forget.
 Instead, I want to multiply that joy.